Can You Swim in Cape Verde? Of course, but it's more complicated than that...

 3) Tarrafal Beach (Santiago)

-Nestled away in the northern part of Santiago island is Tarrafal, a beautiful getaway destination where locals from the capital, Praia, come to unwind after a hard week of work.
-Tarrafal beach is a small but beautiful beach, home to a few beach bars which serve delicious caipirinhas – a tasty local cocktail.
-As the beach is tucked away in a cove, the water tends to be calmer here, meaning it’s usually possible to go out for a swim!
+Tucked away in the northern part of Santiago island is Tarrafal, a beautiful getaway destination where locals from the capital, Praia, come to unwind after a hard week of work.
+Tarrafal Beach is a small but beautiful beach, home to a few beach bars which serve delicious caipirinhas – a tasty local cocktail.

 4) Praia Clarinha (Santiago)